dave-woods/yt-search-play/README.md

 Listed versions below have been tested.
 Newer releases should work fine, but older versions may have problems.
 Note that the versions located in the standard package managers may be outdated - see the relevant links above for the most up to date information on installing.

-Note that the dependencies for `npm` and `node` are optional to enable extra functionality.
+Note that the dependencies `npm` and `node` are optional to enable extra functionality.

 * rofi 1.6.1
 * youtube-dl 2021.01.16